panyukovnn/handbook/java/tests-ai-rules.md

 - Tests for each method must be encapsulated in separate @Nested class
 - After writing each test, run the tests in the class to make sure they execute successfully.
 - If the tested class uses MapStruct mappers, then create the mappers vis `Mappers.getMapper(class);`.
+- Leave blank lines between logical constructs in tests to make them easier to read.

 ## Naming